Seeing Our Weaknesses

 “Simon, Simon, Satan has asked to sift you as wheat.
 But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers.”
 But he replied, “Lord, I am ready to go with you to prison and to death.”
 Luke 22:31-33

-Peter loved Jesus and didn’t want Him to die.
+Peter loved Jesus and didn’t want him to die.
 He was willing to do whatever he could to prevent others from killing Jesus.
 When the chief priests, Pharisees, and officers of the temple guard came to arrest Jesus, his followers saw what was going to happen and asked, “Lord, should we strike with our swords?”
-(Luke 22:49)

 But Jesus is never surprised by our weaknesses.
-He had predicted Peter’s three denials (22:34).
-After Peter’s third denial, Jesus turned and looked at Peter (Luke 22:61).
+He had predicted Peter’s three denials.
+After Peter’s third denial, Jesus turned and looked at Peter.
 Was his look full of compassion?
 Forgiveness?
 Love?
 It was not full of condemnation.
-Jesus had prayed for Peter, saying, “When [not if] you’ve turned back, strengthen your brothers” (22:32, emphasis added).
+Jesus had prayed for Peter, saying, “When [not if] you’ve turned back, strengthen your brothers.”

 Peter hadn’t seen his weakness even when Jesus warned him about it at the Last Supper.
-Jesus had said to Peter, “Satan has asked to sift you as wheat” (Luke 22:31).
-The word “you” is plural.
+Jesus had said to Peter, “Satan has asked to sift you as wheat.”
+The word you is plural.
 Satan wants to sift all Jesus’ disciples.
 But Jesus prayed for Simon Peter.
 He prays for us too.
 The writer of Hebrews tells us, “but because Jesus lives forever, he has a permanent priesthood.
-Therefore he is able to save completely those who come to God through him, because he always lives to intercede for them” (7:24-25).
+Therefore he is able to save completely those who come to God through him, because he always lives to intercede for them” (Hebrews 7:24-25).

 Read Psalm 19:12-13.
 What are the two types of sin David asks God to forgive?
 Do you see both types in your life?
 According to the psalm, how can you be blameless?